Whole neighborhoods razed by Oklahoma tornado that killed 24

 The death toll was lower than initially feared, but nine children were among the dead, including seven who died at Plaza Towers Elementary School, which took a direct hit on Monday in the deadliest tornado to strike the United States in two years.

-More than 24 hours after the tornado ripped through the Oklahoma City region with winds exceeding 200 miles per hour (320 kph), emergency workers had pulled more than 100 survivors from the rubble of homes, schools and a hospital.
+More than 24 hours after the tornado ripped through the Oklahoma City region with winds exceeding 200 miles per hour, emergency workers had pulled more than 100 survivors from the rubble of homes, schools and a hospital.
 About 240 people were injured.

-Crews lifted broken doors, moved sections of shattered walls and tossed aside bricks looking for survivors, as cadaver dogs sniffed through the rubble and residents recounted their close encounter with the massive twister that left a trail of destruction 17 miles (23 km) long by 1.3 miles (2 km) wide.
+Crews lifted broken doors, moved sections of shattered walls and tossed aside bricks looking for survivors, as cadaver dogs sniffed through the rubble and residents recounted their close encounter with the massive twister that left a trail of destruction 17 miles long by 1.3 miles wide.

 "Can you imagine a lion, like a huge lion?
 You mix it with a freight train and that's what it was like.
 Scariest thing I've ever heard in my life," said Kim Limke, 40, in Oklahoma City's Westmoor subdivision.
 "It was like a freight train came out of a lion's mouth."